Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-04-spring-modulith-verify-and-document-monolith-structure.md

   + ….NotificationService
 ```

-- [ ] Execute verifyModularStructure() you are going to lunch the jMolecules
+- [ ] Execute `verifyModularStructure()` you are going to lunch the jMolecules
   verification

 `modules.verify();`

-You will see that we found modules that are not don't correctly expose the
+You will see that we found modules that don't correctly expose the
-dependencies to the other
+dependencies to the other modules.
-modules.
 We will fix that later.

 ```text
 org.springframework.modulith.core.Violations: - Module 'voting' depends on non-exposed type com.acme.conferencesystem.cfp.proposals.business.ProposalService within module 'cfp'!
 VoteService declares constructor VoteService(VoteRepository, VoteMapper, ProposalService, UserService) in (VoteService.java:0)
 ```

-- [ ] Execute writeDocumentation() you are going to write the
+- [ ] Execute `writeDocumentation()` it will automatically write the
+  documentation
-  documentation that you can find in /target/spring-modulith-docs/components.
+  that can be found
-  puml with the diagrams c4 model.
+  at [components.puml](/target/spring-modulith-docs/components.puml) with the C4
+  model diagrams.

 ![step-04-c4.png](img/step-04-c4.png)